kalu-o/mLEARn/README.md

 $ cmake  ..
 $ make
 ```
-These are contents of the file "install.sh", so running the script also build the libraries and binaries.
+These are contents of the file "install.sh", so running the script also builds the libraries and binaries.
 ```bash
 $./install.sh
 ```
 ## 3. Running the mlearn Program
 The executables (mlearn and unit_test) will reside in bin/.
 You can run from the project directory or put the binaries in /usr/local/bin/ or execution path.
 Note that the programs look for the MNIST dataset in the data/ directory.
-So the data/ directory should be in your run directory, if you want to run unit test or train/test with MNIST.
+So the data/ directory should be in your run/current directory, if you want to run unit test or train/test with MNIST.
+The MNIST dataset is included in the archive "data.zip"; there are several sample datasets included in data.zip.
+These dataset could be used by unzipping (unzip data.zip) in the working directory.

 ### data format
-Each row of sample should be concatenation of features and labels using comma as the delimiter.
+Each row of a sample should be concatenation of features and labels using comma as the delimiter.
 The file may contain a header.
-Sample dataset for xor and MNIST can be found in the data/ directory.
+A sample dataset for xor and MNIST can be found in the data/ directory.
 The following is a header-less xor data file, of feature and label dimensions 2 and 1 respectively.
 The delimiter is a comma (the last column represents the labels).
 ```
 1,0,1
 0,1,1